guritso/slash-bot-template/README.md

 You bot will start with the first command `add`.

-Lets start using the bot, You can use the command:
+Lets use the bot, You can run the command:

 ```bash
 /add name:delete type:guild